lekhrajdinkar/solution-engineer/01_aws/04_network/04_global_Acceleartor.md

 - directs traffic to optimal endpoints over
   - the AWS global network
   - NOT internet
+  - improving your "internet-user performance" by up to `60%`.
 - supports both **TCP and UDP protocols** :point_left:
   - gaming, live video streaming, and other real-time communication applications
 - integrated with **AWS-sheild**